akualab/occult/examples/reco/README.md

-# Example Collaborative filtering algorithms
+# Example: Predict Movie Ratings using Collaborative Filtering

 This examples implements various simple collaborative filtering algorithms.
 The purpose of the example is to show how to use Occult to implement algorithms.